eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 giving it a value of `${TRUE}` or `${FALSE}`.

 We can then concatenate strings and variables by using `Set Variable If`.
 Headful Firefox is `firefox` and headful Chrome is `chrome`.
-Similarily, headless Firefox is `headlessfirefox` and headless Chrome is `headlesschrome`.
+Similarly, headless Firefox is `headlessfirefox` and headless Chrome is `headlesschrome`.
 We only need to check if our `headless` variable is `${TRUE}` and add `headless` before our browser variable.
 We can give `Set Variable If` a value for the `else` bracket right away as the third argument.
 For example `${chosen_browser}=    Set Variable If    ${headless}    headless${BROWSER}    ${BROWSER}`.